mr-scrawley/gb-schematics/README.markdown

 **Note: there are several versions of Advance SP mainboards, and these schematics have accurate information only for AGS-CPU-11**

+**Micha: see [here](https://forum.allaboutcircuits.com/threads/game-boy-cart-detection-switch.198806/) for potentially helpful discussion on the cartridge voltage switch**

 <a href="AGS-CPU-11/schematic/AGS-CPU-11.pdf">

   ![](AGS-CPU-11.png)